jock4319/weibo_search/README.md

 weibo_search

-search on weibo and grab accounts to csv
+search on weibo and grab accounts to mysql and csv